U.S.'s Tillerson praises Turkish 'courage' during coup attempt

 However, Erdogan has been angered by Trump's decision to arm a Syrian Kurdish militia in the fight against Islamic State in northern Syria.
 Turkey sees the Kurdish fighters as a terrorist group and worries their advance in Syria would inflame a Kurdish insurgency at home.

-(Reporting by David Dolan; Editing by Robin Pomeroy)
+Reporting by David Dolan; Editing by Robin Pomeroy